ArcPy provides a number of classes to better support workflows using Python.

 Feature set and record set classes

 FeatureSet objects are a lightweight representation of a feature class.
-They are a special data element that contains not only schema, but also the data.
+They are a data element that contains not only schema, but also the data.
 The FeatureSet object is also how feature data is sent and received from the server.

 The field object represents a column in a table.
 A field has many properties, the most obvious ones being its name and its type.